Skinner CEO Karen Keane explains the auction process in this informative video.

 2. Do your homework

 Check for comparable items in books or by searching online.
 On this website there is an archive search feature that provides results of items sold at Skinner in the past.

 3. Understand the Process

 Study how an auction works, and learn the fees associated with bidding at auction.
-The Frequently Asked Question (FAQ) page on this site provides information for bidders and provides links to shipping companies if you cannot pick up your purchases from our galleries yourself.
+The Pre-Auction Services page on this site provides information for bidders and provides links to shipping companies if you cannot pick up your purchases from our galleries yourself.

 4. Set your limit

 Determine how much you want to bid in advance of the auction.
 The pace of an auction moves very quickly and it’s good to have an idea of your interest level before the lot is offered for sale.
 Many lots are opened, have active bidding, and are sold in under a minute!

 You may bid in person, online, or leave absentee bids.
 SkinnerLive! allows you to bid in real time over the internet from the comfort and convenience of your home or office.
 Bidders who cannot attend the auction or participate on the sale day may leave absentee bids at the gallery or through the website.

 In the end, the best way to learn about the world of auctions is to simply register for one and join in — whether live in the auction room or live online.
 Auctions are a learn-by-the-seat-of-your-pants experience — one that is highly addictive and unique compared to any other way of acquiring fine things of value.
 Experience it for yourself.
 I hope to see you at a Skinner auction soon!